Managing PostgreSQL cluster hosts

 Creating a host

-The number of hosts in Managed Service for PostgreSQL clusters is limited by the CPU and RAM quotas available to DB clusters in your cloud.
-To check the resources in use, open the Quotas
+The number of hosts in Managed Service for PostgreSQL clusters is limited by the CPU and RAM quotas allocated to database clusters in your cloud.
+To review your resource usage, open the Quotas

 To create a host: